kartonfarkas/api_docs/source/suite/emails/email_update.rst

    * - 400
      - 6041
      - Campaign source cannot be changed for template based campaigns
-     - Only custom HTML campaigns can have custom text or html source.
+     - Only custom HTML campaigns can have custom text or HTML source.